-We now turn to the implications of the estimated models in Table III for understanding the rise in wage inequality over time.
 As noted, the estimated person and establishment effects both exhibit increasing dispersion over time.
 Perhaps even more striking is the rise in the correlation between these effects.
-This increase suggests a fundamental change in the way workers are sorted to workplaces.34 The increase in assortative matching is illustrated in
+This increase suggests a fundamental change in the way workers are sorted to workplaces.34 The increase in assortative matching is illustrated in Figures VIIIa and VIIIb, which show plots of the joint distributions of the estimated person and establishment effects in intervals 1 and 4, using the same decile categories as in Figure VI.
+The joint distribution for our earliest sample interval (Figure VIIIa) shows little evidence of assortative matching.
+In contrast, the joint distribution for our last interval (Figure VIIIb) shows a clear tendency for higher wage workers to sort to establishments offering larger wage premiums.

-34It is important to remember that these components only provide a description of the covariance structure of wages.
-As pointed out by Lopes de Melo [2008], Lentz and Mortensen [2010], and Eeckhout and Kircher
+34. It is important to remember that these components only provide a description of the covariance structure of wages.
+As pointed out by Lopes de Melo (2008), Lentz and Mortensen (2010), and Eeckhout and Kircher (2011), the correlation